SillyFreak/typst-bullseye/src/lib.typ

 }

 /// Wrapper around @@match-target() for target-specific show rules.
 All values should be functions
-/// that you'd ordinarily give as `foo` to a `show: foo` rule, i.e. a single-parameter function that
+/// that you'd ordinarily use in a show rule, i.e. a single-parameter function that transforms some
-/// transforms `content` into a new one.
-If no default is specified, it is set to `it => it`, i.e.
+/// `content`.
+If no default is specified, it is set to `it => it`, i.e. non-covered targets remain
-/// non-covered targets remain unchanged.
+/// unchanged.
 ///
 /// This function is _not_ contextual; it returns a function that provides its own context so that
 /// it can be used in show-everything rules (see examples below) that don't provide their own